wisabd/CVwebsite/README.md

 ---

 ## Summary
-Graduate student at the University of Bologna with a strong background in data analysis, machine learning, and high-performance computing.
+Graduate student at the University of Bologna with a 2+ years of background in research in data analysis, machine learning, and high-performance computing.
 Experienced in extracting insights from complex datasets, building predictive models, and creating visualizations to communicate findings effectively.
-Skilled in Python with a focus on data visualization tools, with a proven ability to translate technical concepts into actionable insights for stakeholders.
+Skilled in Python specially data visualization tools, with ability to translate technical concepts into actionable insights for stakeholders.
 Passionate about leveraging analytics to solve real-world problems and drive decision-making.
+Looking to translate research training into industrial outputs, helping businesses make production-ready applied AI products and analytic tools.

 ---